-Montgomeryville Shoplifting Attorney
+Montgomeryville Shoplifting Lawyers

 Clients often assume that shoplifting is a minor offense that will carry correspondingly minor consequences.
 This belief is unfortunately mistaken, and the Pennsylvania courts take accusations of shoplifting, or retail theft as it is known in Pennsylvania, very seriously—especially when a pattern of shoplifting can be demonstrated.
 Shoplifting can carry both criminal charges and civil penalties—meaning that a conviction for shoplifting will appear on your permanent record unless it can later be expunged, which can be viewed by potential employers in determining your fitness for employment at a later date.

 Because of this, the advice of a skilled criminal defense lawyer is necessary for protecting your future if you have been arrested for shoplifting in Montgomeryville.
 The experienced team of criminal defense lawyers at Rubin, Glickman, Steinberg & Gifford, P.C. have over six decades’ worth of combined experience successfully defending clients who have been accused of shoplifting in the Montgomeryville area.
 Make no mistake—an arrest for shoplifting carries the potential for jail time and significant penalties.
-Our lawyers take every case seriously and are here to fight to minimize the consequences in your case.
+Our Montgomeryville shoplifting lawyers take every case seriously and are here to fight to minimize the consequences in your case.

 Shoplifting is known as “retail theft” in Pennsylvania and can include any number of different actions including, of course, leaving a store without paying for an item.
 Shoplifting can also be charged when the accused individual: